Category Archives: Teachers

 As Andrew Johnson puts it, “Teaching starts with a relationship.
 Until then, you are just a dancing monkey standing up in front of your students performing tricks.”

 The hardest stone that school authorities could pick up and hit their heads with is if they would decide to hire a “nonteacher” to be a teacher.
 There are teachers in (some, a few, or is it many?) schools who are not really teachers by profession.
-They either have non-Education degrees or they did not receive any kind of teacher-training but were lucky to be hired for whatever reasons only those who hired them know.
+They either have non-Education degrees or did not receive any kind of teacher training but were lucky to be hired for whatever reasons only those who hired them know.

 How could a “nonteacher” be effective and passionate in a job completely alien to him/her?